 Dean worked on Sunday Night Football from 2001-05, and moved to one of the top positions in the industry in 2006, as director of ESPN’s Monday Night Football.
 He was promoted to coordinating director in the summer of 2011.

-Dean and coordinating producer Jay Rothman comprise one of the most innovative and talented production duos in sports, having teamed together on football for 22 years.
+Dean and producer Jay Rothman comprise one of the most innovative and talented production duos in sports.
+The 2016 season will be their 26th teaming together on football and their 11th as stewards of the MNF series.
 Their work resulted in ESPN’s Sunday Night Football game coverage being recognized in 2004 with sports television’s highest honor, the Emmy in the Live Series category.
 Under their direction, ESPN’s Monday Night Football has been consistently nominated for a Sports Emmy in this category, in addition to emerging as the most-watched series in cable television history.

 Dean won three CableACE Awards (Award for Cable Excellence) in the Directing Live Sports Events category: in 1990 for his work on college football, in 1991 for the College World Series and for his work on college basketball.
 Dean directed the CableACE-winning (Sports Events Special) Duke/North Carolina basketball game in 1993.
 He has also received four Sports Emmy Awards: Live Series for Sunday Night Football in 2004, Technical Team Remote for the 1997 and 1996 X Games and in the graphics category for his contributions to ESPN’s 1988 NCAA basketball open.

 Dean also has directed the network’s 1988 America’s Cup coverage, auto racing, tennis, figure skating, swimming & diving and select events at the 1985-87 U.S. Olympic Festivals.